-Make long emails and reports easier to read by sub-dividing the copy using short, snappy sub-headings. and summarising key points at the top.
-Use your sub-headings like signposts to guide your reader through your writing.
+Make lengthy emails and reports easier to read by sub-dividing the copy using short, snappy sub-headings and summarising key points at the top.
+Use sub-headings like signposts to guide your reader through your writing.
 That way they won't get lost.

 An old silent pond